EricUPVD/sam2ins/README.md

 - col 5 : code describing the alignment (see below))
 - col 6 : number of clipped nucleotides
 - col 7-11 : data describing the alignment of the second mate as above
-- col 12 : description of the aligned pair (eg : "clip_conc" means : concordant alignment, at least one mate clipped)
-Code describing the alignements (col 5 and 10) : eg, SM2+ means that the left part of the read is soft-clipped (S), the right part is aligned (M for Match), the read is number 2 in the initial pair and the read is aligned into its initial orientation (+).
+- col 12 : description of the aligned pair (eg : "clip_conc" means : concordant alignment, at least one mate clipped) Code describing the alignements (col 5 and 10) : eg, SM2+ means that the left part of the read is soft-clipped (S), the right part is aligned (M for Match), the read is number 2 in the initial pair and the read is aligned into its initial orientation (+).
 UN means unclipped.

 ### Step 2 : clip2ins.pl
-Command line : clip2ins.pl clip data file
+Command line : `clip2ins.pl clip_data_file`
 Input : clip data file from step 1
 Output : BED file describing the insertions (T0_clip2ins.bed is provided as an example)
 Additional necessary software : BLAST, BEDTOOLS
 Additional necessary data : nls.bed (see below), TE database in FASTA format, FASTA file from step 1

 ### Optional step : selfclips.pl
-Command line : perl selfclips.pl clip data file
+Command line : `perl selfclips.pl clip_data_file`
 Input : clip data file from step 1
-Output : BED file describing the false positive breakpoints (nls.bed)
+Output : BED file listing the false positive breakpoints (nls.bed)
 Note : A nls.bed file is necessary for clip2ins.pl to work but this step is optional because a nls.bed file is provided